 If you prefer other ingredients like cheese or quinoa, by all means, go ahead!
 Just remember that Whole30 doesn’t allow either, and grains are typically too high in carbs for Keto and Low Carb plans.

-- Once cooked, the carnitas can be stored in an air tight container or bag for 3-4 days in the refrigerator and up to 4 months in the freezer.
+Once cooked, store the carnitas in an air tight container or bag for 3-4 days in the refrigerator and up to 4 months in the freezer.

 Like this Pork Carnitas recipe?